Venom1991/refind-btrfs/README.md

 In case a separate /boot partition is detected only the fields relevant to / are modified ("subvol" and/or "subvolid") while the "loader" and "initrd" fields (the former may also be nested within the "options" field) remain unaffected.
 It goes without saying that this kind of setup has the implication of not being able to mitigate a problematic kernel upgrade by simply booting into a snapshot.

-This tool will also detect a situation where / is mounted as a snapshot (which means you've already booted into a snapshot), issue a warning and simply exit whereas, for instance, [Snapper](http://snapper.io/) will happily continue creating its snapshots.
+This tool will also detect a situation where / is mounted as a snapshot (which means you've already booted into one), issue a warning and simply exit whereas, for instance, [Snapper](http://snapper.io/) will happily continue creating its snapshots.
 I could perhaps make this behavior configurable but currently it isn't.

 ## Prerequisites
 The following conditions (some are probably superfluous at this point) need to be satisfied in order for this tool to function correctly: